Carcharodontosaurus: Initial finds

 However, a partial skeleton later assigned to C. saharicus was first found in marls near Ain Gedid, Egypt, in early April 1914 by Austro-Hungarian paleontologist Richard Markgraf.
 Marls from this region derive from the Cenomanian-aged Bahariya Formation, one of many Cretaceous-aged sites of North Africa.
 In this formation, Markgraf did extensive collecting of dinosaur skeletons for his employer, German paleontologist Ernst Stromer of the Paläontologisches Museum München (Bavarian State Collection of Paleontology).
-Due to political tensions between the German Empire and then British-owned Egypt, this skeleton, since numbered as SNSB-BSPG 1922 X 46, took years to get to Germany.
+In August 1914, war broke out between the German Empire and then British-owned Egypt.
+As a result, this skeleton, since numbered as SNSB-BSPG 1922 X 46, took years to get to Germany.
 It was not until 1922 that they were transported overseas to Munich, where they were described by Stromer in 1931.

 Stromer recognized that the skeleton's teeth matched the characteristic dentition of those described by Depéret and Savornin, which led to Stromer conserving the species name saharicus.
 However, he found it necessary to erect a new genus for this species, Carcharodontosaurus, for their similarities, in sharpness and serrations, to the teeth of the great white shark (Carcharodon carcharias).
 The genus name Carcharodontosaurus is therefore derived from Ancient Greek κάρχαρος (kárkharos), meaning "sharp, jagged", ὀδούς (odoús), meaning "tooth", and σαῦρος (saûros), meaning "lizard", and thus, "sharp-toothed lizard".
 In his 1931 and 1934 descriptions, Stromer designates the smaller of the two teeth originally described by Depéret and Savornin as the type specimen (name-bearing specimen) of the taxon.
 Thus, this tooth, although lost, must be considered as the lectotype (a later selected type specimen) of C. saharicus.
 World War II broke out in 1939, leading SNSB-BSPG 1922 X 46 and other material from Bahariya to be destroyed during a British bombing raid on Munich during the night of April 24/25, 1944.
 An endocast (cast of the interior of the braincase) was made and survived the war, being the only remaining relic of the specimen.
-However in 2025, this specimen was redescribed as the holotype of a distinct carcharodontosaurid genus, Tameryraptor.
-Following World War II, few major discoveries of Carcharodontosaurus were made.
-Dozens of isolated teeth and bones were referred to Carcharodontosaurus from sites across North Africa including in Morocco, Tunisia, Algeria, and Niger, but many of these fossils could belong to other theropods.
-Notably in 1960, French paleontologist Albert-Félix de Lapparent assigned teeth and bones from outcrops of the Continental intercalaire in North Africa to Carcharodontosaurus, however they were assigned to the genus without detailed taxonomic discussion or reasoning.
-Additionally, in 2025 Kellermann, Cuesta & Rauhut noted that many remains assigned to Carcharodontosaurus lack overlap and diagnostic features.
-Some of these fossils, such as several caudal (tail) vertebrae, may even belong to a sauropod.